serdargu/startbootstrap-clean-blog-nodejs/README.md

 # startbootstrap-clean-blog-nodejs
-A Jekyll version of the Clean Blog theme by Start Bootstrap http://startbootstrap.com/template-overviews/clean-blog/
+A nodejs version of the Clean Blog theme by Start Bootstrap http://startbootstrap.com/template-overviews/clean-blog/